How to Dye Your Hair with Henna & Indigo....Natural, Chemical Free, Inexpensive, and Beautiful!

 What are the Botanicals in Henna for Hair Dye?

 If you artistically mix the two to three, you can create various shades ranging from pure red to bronze, to red-brown, mahogany, dark brown, to black.
-You can get these amazing plant dye powders at Starwest Botanicals.....OR go to Amazon and find Light Mountain brand!
+You can get these amazing plant dye powders at Starwest Botanicals.....OR go to Amazon and find Light Mountain brand, which is already pre-mixed for you.

 How Do You Dye Your Hair Using Henna Powder?